 There are numerous causes, but often it’s a sign of arthritis or injury.2

-Your knees are particularly vulnerable to damage as they support your bodyweight – for each pound you weigh, your knees endure four pounds of stress!3
+Your knees are particularly vulnerable to damage as they support your body weight – for each pound you weigh, your knees endure four pounds of stress!3

 Surrounding the joint is the synovial membrane, which produces fluid to help lubricate the joint.
 Between some joints is a small, fluid-filled sac called a bursa.4

-One of the most common long-term joint condition is arthritis, which causes pain, stiffness and inflammation in the joints.5
+One of the most common long-term joint conditions is arthritis, which causes pain, stiffness and inflammation in the joints.5

-- osteoarthritis – this is ‘wear and tear’ arthritis, where the protective cartilage lining bones breaks down, causing pain and inflammation, and is more common in older people6
+- Osteoarthritis – this is ‘wear and tear’ arthritis, where the protective cartilage lining bones breaks down, causing pain and inflammation, and is more common in older people6

-- rheumatoid arthritis – this is an autoimmune condition, where the body mistakenly attacks the joints, causing pain, stiffness and swelling.
+- Rheumatoid arthritis – this is an autoimmune condition, where the body mistakenly attacks the joints, causing pain, stiffness and swelling.
 It often feels worse in the mornings7

 Gout is another type of arthritis that occurs when excess uric acid in the blood leads to tiny, painful crystals forming in and around the joints.